PharosAbad/PharosAbad.github.io/MM.md

-# A rethink on the MM Propositioni
+# A Rethink on the MM Proposition

 [The MM Proposition: A Rethink](files/MM-en.pdf)